-Chemistry Faculty Research Projects
+Chemistry Faculty and Student Research

-Chemistry faculty also work closely with research projects in biology
+Chemistry faculty also work closely with research projects in biology.

 Research in the Teaching of Chemistry and Biology